MESC2004/TC2005B_Videogame/Software_Engineering/USER_STORIES.md

 - **Card Values and Effects Display ${\texttt{\color{green}[Low]}}$ ${\texttt{\color{magenta}[1-2 sprints]}}$**
     - **User Story:**  As a user, I want to be able to understand the card's values and effects at a glance.
-    - **Acceptance Criteria:** When tha user looks at a card, the information about the card´s values and effects should be clearly reflected in a comprehensible manner without the need for additional actions.
+    - **Acceptance Criteria:** When the user looks at a card, the information about the card´s values and effects should be clearly reflected in a comprehensible manner without the need for additional actions.

 - **Detailed Card Information Display ${\texttt{\color{green}[Low]}}$ ${\texttt{\color{magenta}[1-2 sprints]}}$**
     - **User Story:** As a user, I want to be able to see detailed information of a card in a match.